filpatterson/python_fia_codes/README.md

 ## Rule-based expert system as akinator

+The last two implementations, including the current one, were carried out together with my colleague Mihai Scebec from the FAF-172 group.
+The work was carried out separately in the cooperation of solutions for the implementation of the task (the code was written separately, but the ways of solving certain problems were stipulated).

 The second implementation, despite the advantage over the first, has a disadvantage: it assumes that the user enters conditions on his own and the answer is determined based on them.
 It is more efficient for the user to answer the minimum set of questions to determine the answer to save time and system resources for processing all user conditions (there can be many of them).
 To accurately determine the answer, it was also necessary to enter the entire set of conditions, which is inconvenient for the user.

 It was decided to create a third implementation with increased efficiency and minimized response time.
 This solution was inspired by the structure of the akinator programs.